icyb3r-code/DBAdmin/Postgres/Contants/Postgres16_Repmgr_Cluster_OEL9/README.md

 | ol9-br1  | 10.10.200.13 | 5432    | 10.10.200.20 | 5001    | 5000    |
 | Win-pg-Clnt | 10.10.200.14 | N/A     | N/A          | N/A     | N/A     |

+Below is the high level design for the PostgreSQL database cluster:

 ![](attachments/Postgres_full_arch.gif)

 This diagram shows what the network and the connections between the nodes look like: